MicrosoftDocs/msteams-docs/README.md

 Microsoft Teams is a cloud-based communications platform that combines different services for collaboration, such as chat, meetings, calling, and files.
 Teams is tightly integrated into Microsoft 365 and combines multiple workloads into a unified communication and collaboration system.
 In addition, Teams offers integration capabilities for other tools and third-party products.

-## Microsoft Teams docset/repo
+## Microsoft Teams Developer Documentation

-Microsoft Teams apps bring key information, common tools, and trusted processes to where people increasingly gather, learn, and work.
-For Microsoft Teams docset/repo see [docset/repo](https://docs.microsoft.com/en-us/microsoftteams/platform/mstdd-landing/).
+Get documentation, sample code, tutorials, and more to help you build custom Microsoft Teams apps.
+See [Microsoft Teams Developer Documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/mstdd-landing/).

 ## How to contribute

 Teams documentation is part of the Microsoft Docs technical documentation library.
-The content is organized into groups called docsets, each representing a group of related documents managed as a single entity, see [Contribute to Teams documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/teams-contributor-reference/).
+The content is organized into groups called docsets, each representing a group of related documents managed as a single entity.
+You can ask questions and provide suggestion or updates on Microsoft Team documentation, see [Contribute to Teams documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/teams-contributor-reference/).

 You can also contribute to Microsoft docs, see [Microsoft Docs contributor guide overview](https://docs.microsoft.com/en-us/contribute/).